 I am a BACP (British Association of Counselling and Psychotherapy) accredited Counsellor and Psychotherapist.
-I qualified at Birkbeck college, 2004.
-I have over 42 years of related work experience. where I have worked with a wide range of issues (please see areas of speciality below).
+I qualified at Birkbeck college in 2004 after many years of related experience.
+I have worked with a wide range of issues which are listed below.

 Philosophy / approach